pedroschmid/terraform-aws-ecs-fargate/README.md

 # ECS FARGATE

-This project was based on terraform to create an infrastructure that includes:
+This project is built with terraform to create an infrastructure that includes:

 - Network configuration (VPC, Subnets, Internet Gateway, NAT Gateway, Route tables and associations.)
 - IAM policies and roles